Skip to content

 Morning

-Short presentations from each participant followed by feedback from Miho and the group.
+• Project progress reports: short presentations from each participant, followed by feedback from Miho and the group

 Afternoon